J. D. Martinez: 2020

-2021 season
+2021

 Martinez returned in 2021 as Boston's primary designated hitter, starting the season batting 13-for-30 (.433) in Boston's first seven games.
 On April 10, he was briefly on the COVID-related list, missing one game.
 On April 11, Martinez recorded his third career game with three home runs, driving in four runs in a 14–9 win over the Baltimore Orioles.
 He became the fifth player in history to hit three home runs in one game for three different teams after Johnny Mize, Dave Kingman, Alex Rodriguez, and Mark Teixeira.
 He also became the second player in the modern era to record 12 extra-base hits in the first eight games of the regular season, the first being Dante Bichette in 1994.
 Martinez was subsequently named AL Player of the Week for the week of April 5–11.
 On July 4, he was named to the American League roster for the MLB All-Star Game.
 Martinez was placed on the COVID-related injured list on August 7, and returned to the lineup the next day.
 Overall with Boston during the regular season, Martinez played in 148 games while batting .286 with 28 home runs and 99 RBIs.
 After missing the Wild Card Game due to an ankle injury he suffered in the final game of the regular season, Martinez played in nine playoff games, batting 11-for-32 (.344), as the Red Sox advanced to the ALCS.
 During Game 2 of the ALCS, both Martinez and Rafael Devers hit grand slams, marking the first time an MLB team had two grand slams in a playoff game.
 On November 7, Martinez declined his opt-out clause for the third straight year, choosing to remain with the Red Sox for the 2022 season.

-2022 season
+2022

 Martinez returned for the 2022 season as Boston's primary DH.
 At the end of May, his .360 average was leading MLB.
 On July 12, Martinez was named to the roster of the All-Star Game, replacing Yordan Alvarez due to injury.
 For the final week of the regular season, Martinez earned his 10th MLB Player of the Week Award, having gone 12-for-34 (.353) with four home runs in nine games.
 Overall for the 2022 season, Martinez batted .274 with 16 home runs and 62 RBIs in 139 games, all as DH.
-He hit 43 doubles, a career high, which placed second in the AL.
+He hit 43 doubles, a career-high, which placed second in the AL.

-In early November 2022, Martinez became a free agent.
+Following the 2022 season, Martinez became a free agent.

 Los Angeles Dodgers

-On December 29, 2022, Martinez signed a one-year, $10 million, contract with the Los Angeles Dodgers.
+On December 29, 2022, Martinez signed a one-year, $10 million contract with the Los Angeles Dodgers.

+2023

+On June 27, 2023, Martinez hit his 300th career home run off Brad Hand of the Colorado Rockies.
+On September 29, he collected his 1,000th career RBI against the San Francisco Giants.
+He played in 113 games, hitting .271 with 33 home runs and 103 RBIs.
+He became a free agent following the season.